burnoutband/kubernetes-training/modules/operate/v2/02-services.md

 1. In GCP Cloud Console, find and investigate the external IP address that the `LoadBalancer` service type created
     * VPC Network -> External IP addresses

+## Optional Exercises

+### Blue green deployment

+1. Assign label "app=blue" to the frontend pod.
+1. Modify frontend service selector to use the label "app=blue"
+1. Deploy a second frontend with label "app=green".
+The second pod should contain the same application. (in a real scenario this should be a different version of the app, but for your example, you can use exactly the same app)
+1. [Exec](https://kubernetes.io/docs/tasks/debug-application-cluster/get-shell-running-container/) inside the second pod and modify [this](../../../../sample-app/templates/base.html) file.
+Replace all occurrences of the word "blue" by "orange" (this should change interface color)
+1. Change service selector to "app=green" and make sure that now the service switched to the second pod.